FFmpeg Support

 ...

-Please consult the FFmpeg documentation for more details about that each filter do and why/how to use them.
+Consult the FFmpeg documentation for details on what each filter does and how to use it.

 Encoded data tweaks

-Manipulating encoded content is powerful but can sometimes require some specific knowledge of internals aspects of media codecs and containers.
-This section lists some specific cases.
+Manipulating encoded content requires knowledge of the internal aspects of media codecs and containers.
+This section covers specific cases.

 Relaxed copy content compatibility check

-By default, liquidsoap keeps track of the content passed in a stream containing ffmpeg encoded content (ffmpeg.copy) and only allows file and stream decoders to return strictly compatible content, e.g. same video resolution or audio samplerate.
+By default, liquidsoap tracks the content in ffmpeg.copy streams and only allows decoders to return strictly compatible content, such as matching video resolution or audio sample rate.

 settings.ffmpeg.content.copy.relaxed_compatibility_check := true

-This is a global setting for now and could be refined per-stream in the future if the needs arises.
+This is currently a global setting and may be refined per-stream in the future.

 Shared encoders

-liquisoap provides operators to encode data using %ffmpeg and reuse it across output.
+Liquidsoap provides operators to encode data using %ffmpeg and share it across multiple outputs.
 This is called inline encoding.
-Here’s an example:
+Here is an example:

 audio_source = single(audio_url)